apache/druid/integration-tests-ex/README.md

   Maven and reside in the local build cache.)
 * Use official images for dependencies to avoid the need to download, install, and manage those dependencies.
-* Ensure that it is easy to manually build the image, launch a cluster, and run a test against the cluster.
+* Make it is easy to manually build the image, launch a cluster, and run a test against the cluster.
 * Convert tests to JUnit so that they will easily run in your favorite IDE, just like other Druid tests.